eduardolmedeiros/monitoring-fleet/README.md

 This is a playground that creates a monitoring environment by using gitOps principles.

-We gonna create two repositories:

-  - **fluxcd-monitoring-lab**
-    this repository has all fluxcd system resources

-  - **monitoring-fleet**
-    this repository has all infrastructure & monitoring resources (nginx ingress, prometheus, alert-manager, grafana)

 ## Features

   * k8s cluster running on docker via kind